-“Three if they’re spread out,” she said with a snort of superiority.
+“Three if they’re spread out,” she said with an air of superiority.

 “Good.
 I figure it’s my neck we should stick out here, not yours.
 Axe will slow me down getting back behind the traps.”

 Gax stopped and swung around, splashing loudly in the muck.
 “Well, keep an eye out.
 I’d rather not end up with a ripped face.”